Test Run Detail Report

 Guide to accessing the Lighthouse test detail How to access the Lighthouse test run detail.

-1) Status of Metrics for This Test Run
+1) Status of metrics for this test run

-Here you will see:
+Here you will see the following:

 1. Lighthouse score, i.e., the overall score calculated based on metrics.

-2) Downloadable Files
+2) Downloadable files

 At the top of the test run result, you can download JSON, Trace, and HAR files.
 What are they for?